MicrosoftDocs/winrt-api/windows.ui.webui.core/webuicommandbarconfirmationbutton_text.md

 # Windows.UI.WebUI.Core.WebUICommandBarConfirmationButton.Text

 ## -description
-Gets or sets the text of the command bar confirmation button.
+**Deprecated.** Gets or sets the text of the command bar confirmation button.

 ## -property-value
 The text of the command bar confirmation button.

 ## -remarks
+Use of the *Command Bar* (also known as "App Bar") UX element is deprecated for UWP apps using JavaScript and no longer supported.
+If your app still requires it, this functionality is available from the [WinJS 4](http://try.buildwinjs.com/download/GetWinJS/) library.

 ## -examples